micaelaoviedopereyra-create/Superstore-Sales-Analysis/README.md

 ## Analysis Approach

-The project combines Excel and Power BI for data preparation, exploration, visualization, and business analysis.
+The project combines Excel, SQL, and Power BI for data preparation, analysis, visualization, and business insights.

-SQL analysis will be added to the project as a complementary analysis using the skills developed during the project.
+SQL was used to perform additional business analysis on the Superstore dataset, including:

+- Category performance.
+- Product profitability.
+- Discount vs. profitability.
+- Top customers by sales.
+- Product ranking within each category.

 ## Power BI Analysis